zwave-js/node-zwave-js/packages/core/api.md

     messageMatches?: string | RegExp;
 }

-// Warning: (ae-missing-release-tag) "authHomeIdFromDSK" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "authHomeIdFromDSK" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function authHomeIdFromDSK(dsk: Buffer): Buffer;

-// Warning: (ae-missing-release-tag) "averageRSSI" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "averageRSSI" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function averageRSSI(acc: number | undefined, rssi: RSSI, weight: number): number;

-// Warning: (ae-missing-release-tag) "BroadcastCC" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "BroadcastCC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type BroadcastCC<T extends ICommandClass = ICommandClass> = T & {
     nodeId: typeof NODE_ID_BROADCAST;
 };

-// Warning: (ae-missing-release-tag) "CacheBackedMap" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CacheBackedMap" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export class CacheBackedMap<K extends string | number, V> implements Map<K, V> {